pnlbwh/intrust-pipeline/README.md

     showstatus

+To show the status of a particular case:

+    casestatus 001

 To visually inspect the results and save the cases that pass quality control to `caselist_qcpass_<var>`:

-    qc dwi_ed fsindwi  # Loads each case's DWI and freesurfer map into Slicer, one case at a time qc -l "001 002" t1align fs  # Load t1 and freesurfer map for cases 001 and 002 qc -f caselist_notchecked_wmql dwi_ed wmql  # Load DWI's and wmql tracts for cases in 'caselist_notchecked_wmql'
+    qc dwied fsindwi  # Loads each case's DWI and freesurfer map into Slicer, one case at a time qc -l "001 002" t1align fs  # Load t1 and freesurfer map for cases 001 and 002 qc -f caselist_notchecked_wmql dwied wmql  # Load DWI's and wmql tracts for cases in 'caselist_notchecked_wmql'

 Finally, to generate a montage of image slices with a labelmap overlay:

     qclabels t1align t1atlasmask t1atlasmask.png
-    qclabels dwi_ed fsindwi fsindwi.png
+    qclabels dwied fsindwi fsindwi.png
     # see 'qclabels -h' on how to adjust the slice axis and dimension size
+    # Note: doesn't work so well on DWI's right now